SalesTim/tech-hub/src/app/_post/2020-07-25-deep-dive-microsoft-teams-client.md

 3. **Binary dependencies**: Aside from the main electron app (That will download its required dependencies from the npm package registry), the package includes some additional binary dependencies, in different formats:
   - `.so` files: `so` stands for shared object (a library format commonly used in C/C++ development), that mostly includes electron base libraries and dependencies such as the [SwiftShader](https://github.com/google/swiftshader) graphic api.
-  - `.node` files: [Electron native node modules](https://www.electronjs.org/docs/tutorial/using-native-node-modules), that enables Teams to access some lower-level features than what you could't use directly in a hybrid web app, or to perform resource-intensive operations faster, such as the `slimcore` library, which operates the telephony features in Teams.
+  - `.node` files: [Electron native node modules](https://www.electronjs.org/docs/tutorial/using-native-node-modules), that enables Teams to access some lower-level features than what you couldn't use directly in a hybrid web app, or to perform resource-intensive operations faster, such as the `slimcore` library, which operates the telephony features in Teams.

 ## Accessing Microsoft Teams client source code
 It's time to go down the rabbit hole Alice! (or Neo depending on your references)